aunefyren/mars_gazebo/README.md

 Alter mars.launch to point to your mapping of mars.world.

+The launch by typing:

+$ roslaunch mars_gazebo mars.launch

+Open a new shell and execute this to control the robot:

+$ rosrun turtlebot3_teleop turtlebot3_teleop_key

 ### Physics
 The physics to do not properly save and must be configured in Gazebo after launching.